ocaml-multicore/ocaml-iomux/README.md

 `Poll.get_revents` etc. These will just fill the pollfd structure at the given index.
 It's way easier to grasp this if you read the poll(2) manpage first.

+### Portability

+The poll(2) system call first appeared AT&T System V Release 3 UNIX, it is present "everywhere" and defined in "POSIX.1".

+The ppoll(2) is a linux extension but portable enough:
+ * OpenBSD added it in OpenBSD 5.4
+ * FreeBSD added it in FreeBSD 11.0
+ * NetBSD added it in NetBSD 10.0
+ * DragonFly added it in DragonFly 4.6
+ * Macos **still does NOT have it as of 2023**

+Consider using `Poll.ppoll_or_poll` to make things play nicely with macos.

+### Usage

 A very basic usage would be something like this.
 We create a pipe, and we want to poll for reading on input and writing on output.